-In the guide below, you'll find a video outlining 4K in a nutshell, with more information about pixel count, viewing distances, and the difference 4K really makes below that.
+In the guide below, you'll find a video explaining the basics of 4K, along with all of the information you need to know about pixel count, viewing distances, and the difference 4K really makes to your viewing experience.

 What is 4K resolution?